-Universal Screen Arts, the parent company of the Art & Artifact, Signals, Wireless, and What on Earth gifts catalogs, announced on Jan.
-8 that it had acquired books cataloger Bas Bleu.
+Universal Screen Arts, the parent company of the Art & Artifact, Signals, What on Earth, and Wireless gifts and decor catalogs, acquired books cataloger Bas Bleu.
 Terms of the deal, which closed Jan.
 2, were not disclosed.

 Ken Ellingsen, president of Hudson, OH-based Universal Screen Arts, says that Edmondson and several other “key members” will remain with Bas Bleu, which has estimated sales of $12 million.
 Bas Bleu’s team will move to the Hudson offices during the first quarter.